The Risk of Iron Overload in PK Deficiency | For HCPs

 Risk of iron overload

-Iron overload—a common, serious complication of PK Deficiency—can occur regardless of age, transfusion history, or hemoglobin levels1,2
+Iron overload—a serious cardiac and liver complication of PK deficiency—can occur regardless of age, transfusion history, or hemoglobin levels1,2

 In the PK Deficiency Natural History Study, the incidence of iron overload was high, even among patients not regularly transfused*